 Editor's note: The details of instruction of how to transform data channel media to video media is FFS and needs coordination with SA WG4.

-4. Alternatively, messaging service can be used to send hyperlink for accessing the shared information for MTSI UE.

-Editor's note: Whether the messaging service to handle the hyperlink is required is FFS.
+3. When the originating DCMTSI UE establishes application DC, based on the requested DC application (e.g. file share DC application), the originating DCSF may decide to indicate the DC AS to perform interworking actions for the DCMTSI UE.
+The DCMTSI UE can sends the shared information to DC AS and DC AS may use messaging service to send hyperlink for accessing the shared information for MTSI UE.
+What are the interworking actions and how messaging service is used for interworking with MTSI UE depends on DC AS implementation.